Available Credit Courses for Eligible Special Students (ACCESS)

 Application and Award Process

-- Submit the appropriate application along with a minimum-250 word essay addressing your past educational history, your future goals, and the way in which the scholarship will assist you in meeting those goals.
+• Submit the appropriate application along with a 250-500 word essay addressing your past educational history, your future educational and career goals, and the specific way in which the scholarship will assist you in meeting those goals.

-- The award amount is based on available funding and a competitive essay review.
+• The award amount is based on available funding and a competitive essay review.
+Scholarship essays will be rated based on the following elements:

 If you have any questions or are unable to log into the appropriate application form, please contact us at ceadvise@colorado.edu.